UPDATED: September 9, 2021

 There are a variety of issues that can come up when determining the parents’ Custody and Visitation rights, including:

-- Parental Relocation — Moving across state lines with your child or to a different country may require the court’s permission.
+- Parental Relocation — Moving across state lines or to a different country with your child may require the court’s permission.
 Even if you only want to move to a different city in Texas with your child, you may be required to obtain the court’s approval.
 This will usually require updates to the child custody and visitation agreement.

 - Paternity — Before a biological father can obtain any access and visitation rights by law, he must first legally establish paternity.
 Without a court order, the father’s rights may be at the whim of the mother.
+Consult your lawyer to walk through your options.

 Jurisdiction for Texas Child Custody Cases